Keep Your Smile Safe This Summer

 - Infants and toddlers should remain in a rear-facing car seat until age 2 or until they reach the highest weight and height allowed by the car seat's manufacturer.

-- School-aged children should use a belt-positioning booster seat until the vehicle seat belt fits properly, typically when they reach 4 feet 9 inches in height and are between 8 and 12 years of age.
+- School-aged children should use a belt-positioning booster seat until the vehicle seat belt fits properly, typically when they reach 4 feet 9 inches in height and are between 8 to 12 years of age.

 - Do not let your child get out of his or her seat while the car is moving.

-Playground or Backyard Safety
+Playground and Backyard Safety

 - If you need to help your child on to any play equipment, they are not yet ready to play on it.